DirectTrust Standards develops standards and specifications

 Continuing Standards Development

-DirectTrust Standards seeks to foster standards that enhance healthcare interoperability and identity or that have applicability to a Trust Framework.
-Requests for new standards can be made by completeing a Standard Proposal Request.
+Descriptions of current DirectTrust Standards projects are available by clicking here or selecting Access from the menu.
+Requests for new standards can be made by completing a Standard Proposal Request.
 The Standards Proposal Request shall be submitted to email@example.com.

 DirectTrust Standards Board